 There are still too many question marks ahead.

 “It’s hard to make progress and a smooth transition in a rapidly evolving situation,” said Sanam Vakil, director of the Middle East and North Africa program at Chatham House, a London-based think tank.
-“The pace and uncertainty pose a lot of risks for what happens next in Syria.”
+“The speed and uncertainty pose a lot of risks for what happens next in Syria.”

 Syrians celebrate the fall of President Assad's regime.
 But what the future holds, they still don't know.
 Photo: New York Times